 “You are a priest forever,

-7 He, in the days of his flesh, having offered up prayers and petitions with fervent crying and tears to him who was able to save him from death, and having been heard for his godly fear, 8 though he was a Son, yet learned obedience by the things which he suffered.
-9 Having been made perfect, he became to all of those who obey him the author of eternal salvation, 10 named by God a high priest after the order of Melchizedek.
+7 In the days of his flesh, Jesus offered up prayers and petitions with fervent crying and tears to him who was able to save him from death, and he was heard because of his godly fear.
+8 Although he was a Son, he learned obedience through suffering.
+9 Having been made perfect, he became the source of eternal salvation for all of those who obey him, 10 named by God a high priest after the order of Melchizedek.

 Warning Against Drifting Away

 11 About this we have much to say, but it is hard to explain, because you have become too weak to hear.
 12 For although by this time you should be teachers, you still need to have someone teach you the basic principles of God’s revelation.
 You still need milk, and not solid food.

 13 For everyone who lives on milk is not experienced in the word of righteousness, for he is a baby.
 14 But solid food is for those who are full grown, who use of it, have exercised their senses to discern good and evil.